byhbt/thanh/content/posts/2021-06-12-implement-fizzbuzz-in-elixir.md

 - TDD
 - Some basic syntax in Elixir
 - Testing in Elixir
-- Practice some shortcut key with your IDE/Editor
+- Practice some shortcut keys with your IDE/Editor

 In the end, please try to read, understand and rewrite it in another way if you could.